 Spatial Structures in the Social Sciences – S4 –the scholarly space for exchange among faculty and students working on issues of space and place in myriad settings.
 Work supported by S4 ranges from simple map-making, through a wide range of applications in Geographic Information Systems (GIS), to innovative research with the latest concepts and methods in spatial data science.

 At S4 our principal focus is to develop, support, and extend spatial research at Brown.
 To that end we both initiate and consult on a wide variety of research projects and proposals.
-Selected projects, representing the breadth of our work, are highlighted on the projects section.
+Selected projects, representing the breadth of our work, are highlighted in the projects section.
 We also provide consulting services to the Brown community.
 All this is in service of advancing research, making for more competitive grant applications, and training the next generation.

 At S4 we believe that an important way to achieve our research mission is through training.
-Our core faculty teach courses on spatial thinking and methods- including courses on spatial thinking, cartography & GIS, spatial analysis and modeling, and spatial statistics.
+Our core faculty teach courses on spatial thinking and methods- including courses on spatial perspectives, cartography & GIS, spatial analysis and modeling, and spatial statistics.

 Some S4 History

 S4 began to take shape in 2002 as scholars in several different social science disciplines recognized the need to develop a stronger spatial analysis capacity at Brown University.
 S4 was formally established in 2003 to “make Brown a highly visible international center for research that investigates human behavior in its social and spatial context.”
 In Fall 2002 an ad hoc committee of faculty that included the chairs of Sociology, Economics, Political Science, Urban Studies, and the Taubman Center submitted a formal proposal to establish an “Initiative in Geosocial Interactions.”
 S4 was formally approved in 2003 by Brown’s Academic Priorities Committee under the S4 name: Spatial Structures in the Social Sciences.